 The temperature drops significantly in November, from 40°F during the day to – 6°F after dark.
 Snow may start to appear, taking activities indoors.
-The Tree Lighting Celebrations at Rockefeller Center signify the start of the run-up to Christmas, along with the infamous Black Friday shopping discount day after the Thanksgiving holidays.
+Regardless of the weather though, everyone heads out to celebrate the Macys Thanksgiving Day Parade, along with the infamous Black Friday shopping discount day.
+The Tree Lighting Celebrations at Rockefeller Center signify the start of the run-up to Christmas.

 It really is a white winter in NYC.
 Keep warm with sensible footwear like snow boots or waterproof shoes, along with hats and gloves.
-Invest in quality garments that can keep you warm, like a down puffer jacket and thermal undergarments.
+Invest in quality garments that can keep in the heat, like a down puffer jacket and thermal undergarments.

 The coldest season in NYC arrives at the start of the year in January and February.
-The average temperature doesn’t rise above -3 to -2°F during these months.
-Truly a hibernation season, there are some evening activities to enjoy like the new season at the Met Opera and A Night at the Museum sleepovers at the Natural History Museum.
+The average temperature barely ever rises above -3 to -2°F during these months.
+Truly a hibernation season, there are some evening activities to enjoy like the new season at the Met Opera and A Night at the Museum sleepovers hosted by the Natural History Museum.

 Whichever neighborhood you choose to stay in, and whatever month you arrive in the city, you’re going to want to be comfortable.
 If you opt to stay in a furnished, equipped and serviced apartment like a Blueground rental, you’ll feel like a local from day one.
 You’ll be able to show up and start living with connected heating and cooling utilities to see you through any season.
 Flexible lease terms allow guests to change apartments and explore areas, giving you a completely elevated New York City experience.